18F/charlie/CONTRIBUTING.md

     cf target -o gsa-18f-hubot -s dev

-Finally, to deploy your development branch to `GSA TTS Testing` Slack, execute this command:
+Finally, to deploy your development branch on cloud.gov, which makes it available to test on `GSA TTS Testing` Slack, execute this command:

     cf push --vars-file ./dev.yml